a-type/verdant/docs/docs/tutorials/your-first-app.md

 You can use the scaffolding CLI to set up your repo.

 Run `pnpm create @verdant-web/app` to run the bootstrapper.
-Choose the `local-only` template for this project and give it a name.

 This will get you started with a functional tooling set with a Vite-powered React app and a PWA service worker.
 It will also create your first Verdant schema.

 ```
 ┌  create-verdant-app
-│
-◇  What template do you want to use?
-│  The "local-only"     | A static webpage using Verdant for first-class IndexedDB DX (no sync)
 │
 ◇  Where do you want to create your app?
 │  ./mood-tracker